This article is evidence-based, verified by Dr. Kiran Iqbal, MD, B.Sc

 For thousands of years, turmeric has been a common culinary spice.
 It originated from India as an indigenous plant.
-Various Asian communities also used it as herbal medicine.
-Besides that, turmeric was used for religious purposes.
-Its yellow colour has earned it a colloquial nickname in Asia, the golden spice.
+Various Asian communities continue to use it as herbal medicine.
+Besides that, turmeric is often used in certain religious rituals, especially in India.
+Its yellow color has earned it a colloquial nickname in Asia, the golden spice.

 How To Take Turmeric

 In the modern world, turmeric has earned itself a place in many kitchens.
 It is one of the most versatile spices; you can find it in an experimental latte at your local coffee festival or in a curry that may or may not be too spicy for your palate.
-Most people use it as a marinade to add a yellow colour to food.
-It is more effective and a healthier option as compared to artificial food colouring additives.
-So if you are looking to add a yellow tinge to your favourite sausage roll, vegetable rice, curry, puree or even samosa, turmeric is the way to go.
+Most people use it as a marinade to add a beautiful yellow hue to the food.
+It is a natural and much healthier option as compared to artificial food coloring additives.
+So, if you are looking to add a yellow tinge to your favorite sausage roll, vegetable rice, curry, puree or even samosa, turmeric is the way to go.

 Turmeric is not one of those spices that have to be cooked before eating.
-Some people actually chew the raw rhizome to solve acidity issues.
+Some people even chew the raw rhizome to resolve acidity issues.
 However, this may seem rather unorthodox for many people.
 Conventionally, turmeric is dried and ground into a powder.
-The powder is then used as a spice in food.
-Besides that, in recent times, nutritionists have developed beverages that have turmeric in them.
+The powder is then used as a spice in food items.
+Other than that, nutritionists have developed beverages that have turmeric in them.
 A good example is turmeric tea.

 As opposed to other spices such as ginger, turmeric does not have a striking taste.
-Its flavour is rather subtle.
-It is mostly noticeable mostly when used as a marinade in white meat such as chicken an fish fillet.
-It tones down the level of acidic flavour in food.
+Its flavor is rather subtle.
+It is mostly noticeable only when used as a marinade in white meat such as chicken and fish.
+It tones down the acidic flavor in food.

-It is not just adored for the taste and aesthetic value, it also has numerous health benefits.
+It is not only adored for its taste and aesthetic value; it also has numerous health benefits.
+Curcumin is the active ingredient in turmeric, responsible for its several desirable medical benefits.
 In this article, we will have a look at some of the benefits you are likely to reap from turmeric as a dietary constituent.